hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 :information_source: Next we created a variable projection which contains the projection specifications of the map.
 D3 procides a range of projections.
 We use Mercator here which is the most common.

-:information_source: The `centre` property we set with longitude and latitude.
+:information_source: The `.centre` property we set with longitude and latitude.

-:information_source: `translate`, in this way, takes care that our map is in the centre of the area.
+:information_source: `.translate`, in this way, takes care that our map is in the centre of the area.

-:information_source: `scale` is the zoom-level
+:information_source: `.scale` is the zoom-level

 ``` js
 //Define map projection